Evergreen Transition Program

 Deaf & Hard of Hearing

 Due to the wide variation in services often required for students who are deaf or hard of hearing, we do not always have an in-district program to appropriately address every student’s needs.
-Some students with hearing impairments may be appropriately served in their neighborhood schools, while others may need more specialized services beyond the district’s capacity to deliver.
+Some students with hearing differences may be appropriately served in their neighborhood schools, while others may need more specialized services beyond the district’s capacity to deliver.
 In those cases, services may be provided through a contract with another local school district or outside agency.

 Instructional levels (e.g. signing ability, social, communication, and academic skills) and appropriate placement will be identified through the special education evaluation and IEP team consensus.
 To determine the services needed, an evaluation for special education needs to be completed first.